-SAN DIEGO – Here are four tips for young reporters willing to learn from the mistakes of those caught up in the events of Ferguson, Mo.• Learn how to cover a story without becoming the story.
+SAN DIEGO – Here are four tips for young reporters willing to learn from the mistakes of those caught up in the events of Ferguson, Mo.

 The last item comes from the fact that, aside from being a journalist, I am the son of a cop.
 That brings common sense.